 Always Look for Leather Soles

-If you want the best pair of dress shoes possible that clearly convey superior style and quality from the moment they are seen, then you need to get a pair with leather soles.
+If you want the best pair of dress shoes possible that convey superior style and quality from the moment they’re seen, then you need to get a pair with leather soles.
 A good pair of shoes could last you a lifetime, making the cost of resoling near negligible once the need eventually arises.
 Always look for leather.